Washington is now down to its fourth option at left tackle: Right tackle Morgan Moses

 Should Moses need to take over on the left side, Rivera seemed to have little concern.

 “Morgan’s a pretty good athlete, so I’m not necessarily concerned about it for him,” he said.
-“But, we’ll see.
-He started out as a left tackle, they moved him to right where he got comfortable, but he has left tackle skill sets.
+“But we’ll see.
+He started out as a left tackle.
+They moved him to right where he got comfortable, but he has left tackle skill sets.
 We’ll see how he goes.”

 Washington makes another front-office hire

-Washington’s front-office revamp continues with the addition of Damon Jones as general counsel.
-Jones spent nearly 13 years a senior Vice President and general counsel for the Washington Nationals and most recently was a member of the D.C.-based firm Covington & Burling LLP.
+Washington’s front-office revamp continued with the addition of Damon Jones as general counsel.
+Jones spent nearly 13 years as senior Vice President and general counsel for the Washington Nationals and most recently was a member of D.C.-based firm Covington & Burling LLP.

 “We feel very fortunate to have Damon joining our organization,” team president Jason Wright said in a statement.
 “He will bring important lessons learned while working on major projects in the DMV area and a mission oriented toward positively impacting the communities through every aspect of our business model.”

-Jones has more than 20 years of experience in sports, media and entertainment law, and was instrumental in the development and business-related deals for Nationals Park, which opened in 2008.
+Jones has more than 20 years of experience in sports, media and entertainment law and was instrumental in the development and business-related deals for Nationals Park, which opened in 2008.

 He replaces Will Rawson, who was promoted to general counsel in January.

 “Jason and the leadership group have charted an ambitious and exciting vision for the Washington Football Team,” Jones said.
-“It is broader than sports and I am looking forward to bringing my expertise as the franchise continues to expand its role as a pillar in the community.”
+“It is broader than sports, and I am looking forward to bringing my expertise as the franchise continues to expand its role as a pillar in the community.”

 More Washington NFL coverage: